TheAwesoham/Insurance-Management-System/README.md

 Tech Stack: HTML, CSS, Python, Django, MySQL

-//Developed a responsive front-end that interacts with the Django framework
-//It uses MySQL schema to store user, policy and admin data
+Developed a responsive front-end that interacts with the Django framework and uses MySQL schema to store user, policy and admin data